Sonofermionescence: Fermions from Ringing Bubble of Sonoluminescence: Conclusion

 In the time dependent background quantum particle production is an intriguing phenomena which is the subject of investigation for a long time \cite{Dolgov:1989us, Adshead:2015jza, delRio:2014cha, Adshead:2015kza, Ema:2019yrd, Herring:2020cah, Chung:2011ck, Peloso:2000hy, Greene:1998nh, Greene:2000ew}.
 It has been successfully applied in the early universe cosmological scenario.
 It would indeed be interesting if such phenomena could be observed in real laboratory systems.
 Sonoluminescence is assumed to be one such phenomena where quantum photon production is believed to be one of the possible mechanisms.
 In our recent proposal \cite{Karmakar:2023yce} we have revisited this issue and proposed a formalism in the framework of analog geometric model.
 We further emphasised that non-perturbative parametric resonance plays a central role in explaining such phenomena.

-The geometric framework is universal in nature which motivates us to look into the possibility of neutrino production in such an analog model.
-In this submission, we propose a minimal coupling prescription of the neutrino field with the analog oscillating bubble geometric.
-Along with the flashes of photons, the neutrino field is indeed observed to experience parametric amplification due to the oscillating bubble, and that produces flashes of neutrinos from the quantum vacuum.
+The geometric framework is universal in nature which motivates us to look into the possibility of fermion production in such an analog model.
+In this article, we propose a minimal coupling prescription of the fermion field with the analog oscillating bubble geometric.
+Along with the flashes of photons, the fermion field is indeed observed to experience parametric amplification due to the oscillating bubble, and that produces flashes of fermion from the quantum vacuum.

-We compute both the neutrino number and energy density spectrum in the experimental unit.
-We obtain the flux in the low frequency region up to $\sim 10^5 {\rm m}^{-1}$.
-Interestingly magnitude of the produced flux in terms of frequency $(k)$ turned out to be in the required order which may reach the experimental value with good numerical technique.
+We have computed both the fermion number and energy density spectrum in the experimental unit.
+We have obtained the flux in the low frequency region up to $\sim 10^5 {\rm m}^{-1}$.
+Interestingly the produced flux in terms of frequency $(k)$ can be matched with the experimental results if it is observed.
+The smallness of the magnitude can be attributed to the fact that we have restricted our analysis to purely minimal interaction with the background acoustic metric.
+To enhance production, further exploration with more explicit conformal breaking coupling could be an interesting project for the future.

 \textbf{Acknowledgments:} We thank our Gravity and High Energy Physics groups at IIT Guwahati for useful discussions and suggestions.
 The initial collaboration with Chandramouli Chowdhury for this project is also gratefully acknowledged.
 RK wants to thank Bibhas Ranjan Majhi for the insightful discussion on the observer-dependent aspects of particle production in curved space time.